 Currently, the Village maintains a list of only 10 buildings that are deemed as vacant.
 These buildings include ones that have been deemed unsafe for habitat and therefore condemned.
 However, this list of vacant buildings does not represent the total number of buildings that are unoccupied within the Village for two reasons.
 First, the vacant property registry law adopted by the Village can be interpreted to address buildings that are not only unoccupied but also physically or visibly distressed in some way.
+As such, buildings that are simply vacant buildings or vacant land may not be registered.
 Second, the Village does not have the resources to proactively identify unoccupied buildings and ensure they are registered.